Ways you can support your own mental health and wellbeing

 Many of us will have new things we keep meaning to try – now might be a good time to start!

-Maintaining good mental health for teens and young adults
+Maintaining good mental health if you're a teen or young adult

 The impact of COVID-19 has meant we’re currently living in a way unlike anything we have experienced before.
 This can be stressful and overwhelming.